Chillcott History, Family Crest & Coats of Arms

 Later, Kirby's Quest listed Gilbert de Childecote in Somerset, 1 Edward III (during the first year's reign of King Edward III.)

-Important Dates for the Chillcott family
+Early History of the Chillcott family

 This web page shows only a small excerpt of our Chillcott research.
 Another 99 words (7 lines of text) covering the years 1602, 1694, 1793, 1766, 1733, 1756, 1766 and 1758 are included under the topic Early Chillcott History in all our PDF Extended History products and printed products wherever possible.

 Chillcott Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Chillcott have been found, including Chilcott, Chilcot, Chilcote, Childecock, Childecott, Childecott, Chillcot, Chillcote and many more.

 Early Notables of the Chillcott family (pre 1700)

 Distinguished members of the family include Thomas Chilcot (d.
 1766), English organist and composer, was appointed in 1733 organist of Bath Abbey.
 "The few works which he published show that he was a good musician.
 His chief compositions are a set of...